linuxchata/fido2/src/Shark.Fido2.VisualStudio.Template/README.md

-Visual Studio project template for Shark WebAuthn library for .NET
+Visual Studio Project Template for the Shark WebAuthn .NET Library